-NATURE OF BUSINESS RELATIONSHIP and SUB-CONTRACTING
+NATURE OF BUSINESS RELATIONSHIP

-All terms are based on a B2B or B2C, non-exclusive relationship and should, in no way, be regarded as a work-for-hire or employment arrangement.
+All terms are based on a B2B (Business to Business), non-exclusive relationship and should, in no way, be regarded as a work-for-hire or employment arrangement.

 THE GRAPHIC DESIGNER’S ROLE

 I will compose an effective visual design and production solution based on the information you provide to me and will advise on strategy along the way.
 With all projects, it is assumed that the client already has a business plan in place.

 To maintain the integrity of my graphic design and print-fulfillment business, I do not provide secretarial, administrative, or virtual assistance services.
 This includes but is not limited to proof-reading, file management, and coordinating with 3rd party providers.

 - providing all marketing verbiage, copy-written and finalized and other assets which are otherwise beyond a graphic designer’s reasonable scope of duties,